Continual HyperTransformer: A Meta-Learner for Continual Few-Shot Learning: Introduction

 We also test \ihtm{} in two different continual learning scenarios: task-incremental learning (predicting class attributes using the task information) and class-incremental learning (predicting class attributes without access to task information; also known as lifelong learning).
 Moreover, we show empirically that a model trained for class-incremental learning can also perform well in task-incremental learning, similar to a model specifically trained for task-incremental learning.

 Our approach has several advantages.
 First, as a hypernetwork, the \ihtm{} is able to generate and update the weights of the CNN on the fly with no training required.
+This is especially useful for applications That require generating a lot of custom CNN models (such as user-specific models based on their private data).
 A trained Transformer holds the domain world-knowledge and can generalize from limited few-shot observations.
-There is also evidence to suggest that similar functions are performed by the prefrontal cortex in the human brain~\citep{miller2001integrative}, which may imply biological plausibility of our approach.

-Second, we demonstrate that models learned with \ihtm{} do not suffer from the catastrophic forgetting.
-We even see cases of the positive backward transfer for smaller models, where the performance on a given task actually improves for subsequently generated weights.
+{ Second, we did not observe catastrophic forgetting in CHT models when evaluating them on up to 5 tasks using \omni{} and \tiered{} datasets.} We even see cases of the positive backward transfer for smaller { generated CNN model}, where the performance on a given task actually improves for subsequently generated weights.

 Third, while the \ihtm{} is trained to optimize for $T$ tasks, the model can be stopped at any point $\currtask \le \numtasks$ during the inference with weights $\weights_\currtask$ that are suited for all the tasks $0 \le \prevtask \le \currtask$.
 Moreover, the performance of a given weight $\weights_\currtask$ improves when the \ihtm{} is trained on more tasks $\numtasks$.